galaxyproject/galaxy-docker-k8s/README.md

     ansible-galaxy install -r requirements_roles.yml -p roles --force-with-deps
     ```

-## Build a container image for Helm Chart (simple)
+## Build a container image (simple)

-The next section contains instructions for a full container image that is testable when deployed alongside a Postgres container and may be useful for producing compatible database dumps if needed.
-However, the Helm chart is fully functional when run from an image built with a simple standalone ``docker build``.
-To build this container, run the following command, changing the tag as desired.
+The next section contains instructions for a full container image that is
+testable when deployed alongside a Postgres container and may be useful for
+producing compatible database dumps if needed.
+However, the Helm chart is fully
+functional when run from an image built with a simple standalone ``docker
+build``.
+To build this container, run the following command, changing the tag
+as desired.

 ```
-docker build --no-cache --tag galaxy/galaxy:19.09m .
+docker build --no-cache --tag galaxy/galaxy:19.09-k8s .
 ```

-## Build a container image (full with datbase)
+## Build a container image (full with Postgres database)
 We will build the container configured to use an external PostgreSQL database
 so we need to run a Postgres container in parallel to the one building the
 Galaxy image.